Kevin Love NBA Playoffs Player Props: Heat vs. Bucks

 Kevin Love Insights vs. the Bucks

-- The Bucks are the 20th-ranked team in the league, conceding 44.2 rebounds per game.
+- The Bucks allow 44.2 rebounds per game, ranking 20th in the league.

-- The Bucks are the fifth-ranked squad in the league, conceding 23.9 assists per game.
+- The Bucks concede 23.9 assists per contest, fifth-ranked in the NBA.

 Kevin Love vs. the Bucks